Shipping the bike

 For each shipment, the details include Shipping Date, Cost, Shipper Contact details and a Description of the experience, in many cases very detailed and extremely useful information about the requirements for crating or the paperwork involved at the destination location.

 This information has been gleaned from various sources, and not all details are available for every route.
 If you are aware of any more up-to-date information, or you know of any shipping details for locations which aren't listed in the database, please advise us.
-Thanks to all who have keep it coming!
+Thanks to all who have entered shipment details, and please keep it coming!

 After shipping our own bike many times, and watching and hearing about hundreds more shipments, we have come to the conclusion that overall, the best method to send your bike is via air.